LaxMotion: Rethinking Supervision Granularity for 3D Human Motion Generation: Experiments

 \subsection{Ablation Studies.}

-\paragraph{Ablation Study on 3D-Free Regularization.} Free3D aims to achieve 3D label–free training through the introduction of 3D-Free regularization, making the ablation and in-depth analysis of each regularization term essential.
+\paragraph{Ablation Study on Relaxation.} Tab.~\ref{table_input} reports the performance of the final model after fine-tuning with features extracted from models trained under varying granularities.
+The results show that features derived from more relaxed supervision significantly improve performance, indicating that relaxing the supervision granularity enables the model to capture more generalizable motion representations rather than overfitting to exact coordinates.
+When combined with partial observation during training, this relaxation further enhances the generalization and diversity of motions produced by the feature-fused model, demonstrating the practical benefits of loosening input constraints during training. \paragraph{Ablation Study on Regularization.} Since LaxMotion relies on 3D trajectories and 2D pose cues, the role of our Relaxation Regularization is pivotal for bridging the 2D-to-3D structural gap.
 The results in Tab.~\ref{table3} verify the necessity of all three components.
 Among them, the 2D distribution reconstruction plays the most critical role in improving generation quality.
 By reconstructing 2D motions of different views, it effectively constrains the multi-view consistency of the generated results and helps the model learn a more accurate 3D spatial structure from purely 2D cues.
 In addition, both feature consistency regularization and orientation regularization further enhance motion generation quality.
 The orientation regularization encourages the model to learn consistent and physically plausible body orientations across frames, thereby improving the temporal coherence and realism of generated motions.
 Meanwhile, feature consistency regularization acts as a latent-space constraint that regularizes the distribution of encoded features, stabilizing the representation learning process and helping the model better disentangle motion semantics from spatial geometry.
-Collectively, these components enable Free3D to learn 3D-aware motion representations purely from 2D supervision.
+Collectively, these components enable LaxMotion to learn 3D-aware representations from 2D pose cues.